-Example Language: There are many ways that we can improve the health of public lands and contribute to climate resilience when we actively engage in public land stewardship.
+Example Language: Yet many public landscapes are in need of support and restoration to reach their potential.
+There are many ways that we can improve the health of public lands and contribute to climate resilience when we actively engage in public land stewardship.

 Example Language: Whether we are gathering data, restoring native species, or repairing entire ecosystems, there are enormous opportunities to enhance our landscapes' natural climate resilience.
-Our broadband (and/or partnering organizations) have... (planted native species, collected water monitoring data, etc.)
+Our Broadbands have helped restore forests after logging impacts, removed invasive species, and collected water monitoring samples, to name just a few examples.

-Plug in your own examples.
+(Plug in your own examples.
 This is a great opportunity to talk about the work your Broadband is doing.
-Or describe where your Broadband is growing and taking on new roles.
+Or describe where your Broadband is growing and taking on new roles.)